-The passage of the merchant caravans, which linked the desert to the big cities located on the other side of the Atlas, and the proximity of the salt mines made the wealth of the pashas who lived in Télouet.
+The passage of the merchant caravans, which linked the desert to the big cities on the other side of the Atlas, and the proximity of the salt mines made the wealth of the pashas who lived in Télouet.

 The current kasbah was built in 1860 by the Glaoua, next to an old kasbah whose remains are still visible today.
 It was subsequently considerably enlarged during the first half of the 20th century by Thami El Glaoui.
 Legend has it that 300 workers worked for three years to decorate the ceilings and walls.
-These are sometimes made of finely chiseled stucco, sometimes zelliges (traditional Ceramic) for the walls, and painted cedar for the ceiling.
+These are sometimes made of finely chiseled stucco, sometimes zelliges (traditional Ceramic) for the walls, and painted cedar for the shelter.
 The roofs are made of ceramic tiles painted green.

 A result is an immense group of buildings, the interior decoration of which shows significant richness.

 But this commitment turned against him during the increasingly growing ascent to the independence of Morocco.
 He sinks into oblivion and dies in Marrakech in 1953.
 The funeral procession is then chaired by Crown Prince Moulay Hassan ben Mohammed, future sovereign of Morocco as Hassan II.
-Since then, mainly due to such political commitment, the kasbah has been almost abandoned.
+The kasbah has been almost abandoned since then, mainly due to such political commitment.

 Your Accommodation / Airport, Train-Bus Station or wherever you want

 15 Minutes Before Departure

-After breakfast, Your driver will be there waiting for you at the meeting point, started the journey In order to enjoy the day trip from the beginning,
+After breakfast, Your driver will be there waiting for you at the meeting point, to start the journey In order to enjoy the day trip from the beginning,

 Most citizens attracted by the tourist trade live in more modern dwellings in a village on the other side of the river, although there are four families still living in the ancient village.
 Inside the walls of the ksar are half a dozen merchant’s houses and other individual dwellings which is a great example of Moroccan earthen clay architecture.
 Kasbah Ait Ben Haddou also serves as the perfect movie set for famous movies such as